- What level of funding is available for carrying out these enrichment activities?

 - Is it possible to request additional enrichment activity funds?

-The cluster’s activity budget is composed of $150 for each CBYX student and $300 for every YES student to carry out a minimum of six cluster activities (three for CBYX students).
-Thus for example a cluster of 5 YES students and 1 CBYX student would have a budget of $1650 for the entire year
+The cluster’s activity budget is composed of $150 for each CBYX student, $400 for each year-long YES and FLEX student, and $200 for each semester-long YES student to carry out a minimum of six cluster activities (three for CBYX students).
+Thus for example a cluster of 4 year-long YES students, 1 FLEX student and 1 CBYX student would have a budget of $2150 for the entire year.

 Yes.
 This should be encouraged.